datlu-bit/ai-social-good-project/README.md

 # The workflow
-The workflow starts when a San Jose park volunteer sees a problem in a park or creek trail.
-The volunteer either writes a short report, uploads a photo, or does both.

-The AI then processes the input.
-If the input is text, the AI extracts structured fields such as location, issue type, urgency level, environmental impact, and recommended action.
-If the input is an image, the AI describes what is visible, identifies possible risks, and suggests a next step.

-The output is a clearer park issue report.
-This report is not meant to make the final decision by itself.
-Park staff or trained volunteers should review the AI output first.
-If the output looks accurate, the report can be sent to the right service, such as cleanup, trail repair, tree assessment, invasive plant removal, or erosion control.
+**Input**
+The park volunteer provides two types of input:
+1. A short written report about a park or trail issue.
+2. An optional photo showing the problem, such as trash, illegal dumping, blocked trails, damaged land, or overgrown vegetation.

+**AI Processing**

+- **Lab 2 structured extraction** reads the written report and returns a five-field JSON object: `location`, `issue_type`, `urgency_level`, `environmental_impact`, and `recommended_action`.
+- **Lab 3 image recognition** analyzes the uploaded image and identifies the visible environmental problem, possible public health or safety concern, urgency level, and action needed.

+**Output**
+The system produces a clearer park habitat report.
+The report includes the location, type of issue, urgency level, environmental impact, and recommended action.
+This makes the report easier for park staff to understand and review.

+**Who Acts on It**
+A San Jose park volunteer submits the report, but park staff or trained city workers review the AI output before taking action.
+The AI supports the decision.
+It does not make the final decision by itself.

 <img width="1331" height="423" alt="Screenshot 2026-05-11 at 12 01 16 AM" src="https://github.com/user-attachments/assets/38939113-247b-4e6e-9764-f30f0b43da6d" />